Minituff/nautical-backup/docs/advanced/nfs-share.md

     mount -a
     ```

-    !!! success "A succesful `mount -a` will return *nothing* in the console"
+    !!! success "A successful `mount -a` will return *nothing* in the console"

 4. Verify *read* and *write* access
     ```bash